Uniform Fourier restriction for convex curves: Proof of Theorem

 Therefore, we have

-where we used the domination of $b_n$ by $\ell_n$ in the first inequality, \eqref{eq:angle} in the second, H\"{o}lder's inequality with the couple of exponents $(\frac{3}{2}, 3)$ in the third, \eqref{eq:measurezero} and the disjointness of $I_n$ in the fourth.
+where we used the definition of the length of a curve to dominate $b_n = b(R_n)$ by $\ell_n$ in the first inequality, the inequality in \eqref{eq:angle} in the second, H\"{o}lder's inequality with the couple of exponents $(3/2, 3)$ in the third, and the inequality in \eqref{eq:measurezero}, the disjointness of $I_n$, and the definition of $\sigma$ in the fourth.

 By taking $\varepsilon$ arbitrarily small, we obtain the desired result. \end{proof}